 The following conclusions are common for both Layer-3 UE-to-UE Relay and Layer-2 UE-to-UE Relay:

 - For UE-to-UE Relay discovery, both Model A and Model B discovery are supported.

-Editor's Note: It is FFS the exact information to be included in discovery messages.
+- For Model A discovery, the Announcement message includes:

+- Type of discovery message

+- Relay Service Code

+- User Info ID of UE-to-UE Relay

+- A list of User Info ID and Layer-2 ID of target UE

+UE-to-UE Relay needs the confirmation from the target UE before adding the User Info ID and Layer-2 ID of target UE into the list.

 Editor's Note: It is FFS if discovery integrated into PC5 unicast link establishment procedure is supported.

 - For UE-to-UE Relay selection, the Source UE performs the UE-to-UE Relay selection for both Model A and Model B discovery.